 “You should get out more.”
 Five words many of us have heard before, rarely spoken in praise.
 Yet what if those cheeky snide remarks were onto something?
 We should all get out more, as any doctor will tell us, and this — along with a few other healthy living suggestions we’ll discuss today — really can make a difference in keeping us away from compulsive gambling.

 Like the thrill of gambling, exercise releases endorphins.
+“For starters, exercise releases endorphins, the body’s “feel-good hormones,” that can calm the mind and relax the body.”
+Clinical psychologist Jenny C. Yip, PsyD said.
 Unlike gambling, we’ll never go into debt or lose those we care about through exercise.
 We feel better when we’re in shape, and every time we finish a brisk jog, there’s a real sense of accomplishment involved.
 When our muscles are sore — the good kind of sore — our bodies will thank us.
 Fitness is a journey, not a destination, and that journey is filled with fun.
-Walks through parks with friends, sprints, and swims in decathlons, it’s all a part of the journey.
+Walks through parks with friends, sprints and swims in decathlons, it’s all a part of the journey.

 An Apple a Day

 We can’t blame you if you’re starting to feel like today’s blog entry could be found on all sorts of pages unrelated to gambling.
 But hear us out — healthy eating really can keep us away from gambling.
-Think of it this way: Addiction is built on impulses– we impulsively crave a hit of whatever we’re stuck on, including slot machines, lottery tickets, poker hands, and other such fares.
+“A balanced diet that includes lots of fiber helps keep your gut system running efficiently by helping to support a more diverse gut microbiome.”
+John M. Grohol, Psy.D. said.
+Think of it this way.
+Addiction is built on impulses; we impulsively crave a hit of whatever we’re stuck on, including slot machines, lottery tickets, poker hands, and other such fare.
 When we’re addicted to gambling, we’re seeking that one big win that may well never come to us.
 Mathematically speaking, it is downright illogical for us to believe we’ll ever find it, but since someone has to win eventually, we figure it may as well be us.

 Break the Cycle